hakierka/serverpod_docs/docs/01-build-your-app/03-working-with-the-database.md

 sidebar_label: 3.
 Working with the database
 ---

-# Working with the database
+# 🗃️ Working with the database

-In this section, we will build upon the models we created in the previous section and add a database to store the recipes that users create in the app.
-This will allow our application to persist data between sessions.

-## Object relation mapping

-Any Serverpod model can be mapped to the database through Serverpod's object relation mapping (ORM).
-To enable database storage for our recipe model, simply add the `table` keyword to the `Recipe` model in our `recipe.spy.yaml` file.
-This will map the model to a new table in the database called `recipes`.
+Now that we’ve created a model for our `Recipe`, it’s time to start storing real data — saving and retrieving recipes from a database.
+With Serverpod, you don’t need to write SQL.
+Instead, we’ll use its built-in ORM (Object-Relational Mapping) system.

+You can think of the ORM like a smart pantry assistant: you define the ingredients (models), and it keeps track of them in the database for you.🍳

+## 🧾 Step 1: Enable Database Storage

+Update your `recipe.spy.yaml` model by adding a `table` keyword.
+This tells Serverpod to generate database bindings:

 <!--SNIPSTART 03-table-model-->
 ```yaml